 General Educational Development (GED) Details

 The GED is a battery of examinations administered by states and jurisdictions in Pearson-VUE test centers.
-The exams measure high school level achievement as well as career and college readiness in four subject areas:
+The exams measure high school level achievement as well as career and college readiness in five subject areas:

-|Reasoning through Language Arts||51 items: Three sections, 75% nonfiction, 25% fiction.
+|Reasoning through Language Arts||51 items - Three sections: 75% nonfiction, 25% fiction.
 Extended response: 400-900 words.
 Focuses on your ability to read closely, write clearly, and edit and understand the use of standard written English in context.||150 minutes including a 10-minute break|

-|Mathematical Reasoning||46 items: Two sections, one short calculator-prohibited section, and a longer calculator-allowed section.
+|Mathematical Reasoning||46 items - Two sections: One short calculator-prohibited section, and a longer calculator-allowed section.
 Focuses on quantitative and algebraic problem solving.||115 minutes|

-|Science||34 items: One section, focuses on life science, physical science, earth and space science.||90 minutes|
+|Science||34 items - One section: Focuses on life science, physical science, earth and space science.||90 minutes|

-|Social Studies||35 items: Two sections: 25 minutes for an extended response item, 65 minutes for all other items.
-Focuses on civics and government, United States history, economics, and geography and the world.||90 minutes|
+|Social Studies||34 items - One section: Focuses on civics and government, United States history, economics, and geography and the world.||70 minutes|

 You may expand your options by choosing a High School Equivalency Diploma (HSED), a second credential offered by the state of Wisconsin.